 Deep down everyone knew the X100 was the appetiser to something very special.
 I know photographers who lusted after the X100 but passed for the promise of what they described as the X200 with interchangeable lens and in January their dream became a reality with the announcement of the Fuji X-Pro1 camera.
 An improved sensor, software and now a range of stunning prime Fujinon lenses.

 It should be noted that the photos in this post although shot in RAW were converted to TIFF using a beta version of SilkyPix RAW Converter and then the TIFF was imported in to Adobe Lightroom.
 The photos were also captured in a preproduction version of the camera.
-The full set is available on flickr.

 The X-Pro1 is a significant upgrade to the X100 even within a few minutes I could sense the snappier menu system, faster focus and virtually zero shutter lag.
 The Q button on the back of the camera makes adjustments remarkably quick and easy.